mimiro-io/datahub/DOCUMENTATION.md

 `ADMIN_LOCAL_ONLY=false`

-If set to true admin access is only available from the local machine / container where the datahub is running. (coming soon)
+If set to true admin access is only available from the local machine / container where the data hub is running. (coming soon)

 `AUTHORIZATION_MIDDLEWARE=noop`